 Accreditation and Program Approval

-Professional educator preparation programs in the Woodring College of Education are accredited by the National Council of Accreditation of Teacher Education (now the Council for the Accreditation of Educator Preparation), and approved by the Washington State Professional Educator Standards Board.
+Professional educator preparation programs in the Woodring College of Education are approved by the Washington State Professional Educator Standards Board.
 The Early Childhood Education Program has national recognition from the National Association for the Education of Young Children.
 The Special Education Program has national recognition by the Council for Exceptional Children.
 The Rehabilitation Counseling program is accredited by the Council on Rehabilitation in Education.
 The RN-to-BSN program is approved by the Washington Nursing Care Quality Assurance Commission and accredited by the Commission on Collegiate Nursing Education.
 All Woodring programs are designed to prepare graduates to be thoughtful, knowledgeable, and effective educators or health and community studies professionals for a diverse society.

 Academic Programs Leading to Undergraduate and Graduate Degrees

 (For information regarding academic majors and endorsements for elementary education see departmental listings)